 Jarboe Park in Neptune Beach

 Jarboe Park is located in the heart of quiet Neptune Beach.
 While not much shade can be found, the park does offer a play area, large fields, basketball and tennis courts, sand volleyball courts, and a walking path with exercise stations.
-Not only is Jarboe Park home to the Pickleball by the Sea Club, every Saturday between 2-5pm, you can check out the fresh farm offerings from the Beaches Green Market.
+Jarboe Park has undergone some renovations in the past year and some areas of the park are still under construction.

 Deleon Shores Park in Ponte Vedra Beach

 The neighborhood park in Deleon Shores is not only dog friendly, but it offers a wide range of activities for the two legged members as well.
 The park also features a skate area, basketball court, and playground.

 With six baseball fields, four soccer and softball fields, as well as three football fields, it’s safe to say Davis Park is where ALL the action is.
 Not only is this park home to many sporting events, it also features several other amenities.
 Three different stocked fishing ponds may be found throughout Davis Park where children twelve and under are encouraged to practice catch and release.
 Your four legged babies can certainly join the fun at either of the two fenced in dog areas within the park.
 Want to climb?
 No problem.
 The children’s play area inside the park is updated and loads of fun.
 And, with clean bathrooms scattered all over the park, you can certainly spend the entire day in the fresh Florida air.

 Jacksonville Parks Your Kids Will Love in Mayport

 Hanna Park in Mayport

 Hanna Park has a little bit of everything to offer visitors.
 You can walk along miles of beach, play on their recently remodeled playground (complete with kid friendly zip line), keep cool in the splash pad or explore the hiking and biking trails.
 Admission is $5 per car, but is well worth the price.